 We take in a lot of things in our body the whole day.
 They need to be simultaneously excreted out of the body to maintain the body’s steady state.
 This process of removal of chemical wastes from our body is known as excretion.
 There are a number of substances that our body needs to get rid of.
 Some of them are carbon dioxide, nitrogenous wastes, excessive salts and vitamins, water and bile pigments.
 Excretion in humans occurs through the kidney, sweat glands, lungs etc.

 Kidneys are the chief excretory organs and are mainly concerned with the excretion of urea in the form of urine.
-The function of our kidney is monitored and regulated by the feedback mechanisms which involve hypothalamus, juxtaglomerular apparatus, and the heat.
+The function of our kidney is monitored and regulated by the feedback mechanisms which involve the hypothalamus, juxtaglomerular apparatus (JGA), and the heart.

 Regulation of Kidney Function